Men and Meditation

 How is meditation a life saver?

 How can meditation do this?
 By helping men first learn to become more aware of our emotions (by learning how to be in the present moment, and by quieting the mental stuff that leads to unhealthy expression of emotion), then learning to find healthy ways of dealing with these emotions (like meditating, doing yoga, talking to a partner, friend, or professional, exercise, etc).

-Individuals who meditate report that they sleep better then people who don’t meditate.
-Research suggests that this is true because higher levels of melatonin (hormone that helps with sleep) are more present in people who meditate than in people who don't meditate.
+Individuals who meditate report that they sleep better than people who don’t meditate.
+Research suggests that this is true because higher levels of melatonin ( a hormone that helps with sleep) are more present in people who meditate than in people who don't meditate.

 Come on, give meditation a try!

 - Create a quiet space for yourself.